Thank you for visiting Remote Medical Jobs!

 - You MAY be able to flex your hours to attend a daytime appointment, event, or obligation without taking PTO.

 - You MAY even be able to reduce your childcare to part-time if you can find very flexible working hours or if you have another family member available during off-hours.

 To what extent you will need childcare truly depends on the job but, regardless, you WILL likely need childcare in some form, for some time, period.

 Many do!
 Most of the full-time, permanent jobs I see offer benefits packages.
 Jobs that are 1099/contract, part-time, or prn are the ones that may not offer benefits, but this is really no different than the “outside” world.

 Are there any part-time, prn, nights/weekend remote jobs?

 Yes!
 Though not as common, I do see jobs for part time and/or after hours, including nights and weekends.
-Most of these jobs seem to require experience so they may be harder to obtain without it.
-Select ‘Job Type’ keywords like Part Time, Nights or Weekends, Per Diem/PRN, and Temporary.
+The most common would be after hours telephone triage.

 What are some common remote Nursing jobs?

 There are MANY!